QUICK ANSWER

 How do I handle the inspection period on my first Florida deal?

-Stay on the 10 to 15 day deadline strictly.
+Track the negotiated inspection deadline strictly.
 Buyer orders inspections within the first few days.
 Review the report with the buyer methodically: separate structural, safety, and major systems issues from cosmetic or minor issues.
-Submit repair requests in writing before the inspection period ends.
-Negotiate with the listing agent.
-All inspection negotiation must conclude before the inspection period closes or the buyer loses the right to cancel for inspection reasons.
+Submit repair requests in writing before the inspection period ends if that is the buyer's strategy.
+Under common AS IS contract wording, the buyer's inspection-based cancellation right is tied to that deadline, so ask your broker before the window gets close.

 What happens if my first deal's appraisal comes in low?